sanic-org/sanic/guide/content/en/guide/basics/app.md

     This simplest form of custom configuration would be to pass your own object directly into that Sanic application instance

-    If you create a custom configuration object, it is *highly* recommended that you subclass the Sanic `Config` option to inherit its behavior.
+    If you create a custom configuration object, it is *highly* recommended that you subclass the :class:`sanic.config.Config` option to inherit its behavior.
 You could use this option for adding properties, or your own set of custom logic.

     *Added in v21.6*